Four Types of IP your Startup Must protect23-05-10

 While cash is king at any startup, Intellectual Property (IP) is often one of the most valuable assets for early-stage ventures, but it does not get much attention until an investor or partner initiates DD due diligence.
 IP ownership issues can and should be addressed at the outset by establishing proper procedures.
-Fixing issues after the fact is costly and expensive.
+Fixing issues after the fact is expensive.

 First, there are four broad types of IP which are usually created with technology startups.

 Include the business plan, development plans, and new product or service ideas.
-Generally, ideas or items like price or customer lists cannot be owned by a company but maintaining processes to keep trade secrets confidential is helpful and can protect a startup.
+Generally, thoughts or items like price or customer lists cannot be owned by a company but maintaining processes to keep trade secrets confidential is helpful and can protect a startup.

 Things can get even more complicated when using open-source code, or even recycling code from older projects.
 Therefore, you as entrepreneurs must do your best to make sure to separate between pre-existing or third-party content and owned and developed content.